Andy Hill (footballer)

 Andrew Rowland Hill (born 20 January 1965) is an English former professional footballer who played as a defender.
 In a 15-year career, he scored 19 goals in 551 league and cup appearances in the Football League and Premier League.

 He began his career as a youth team player at Manchester United and played on the losing side in the 1982 FA Youth Cup final.
 However, he never made a first-team appearance and moved on to Bury in July 1984.
 He was named Bury's Player of the Year after helping the club to secure promotion out of the Fourth Division in the 1984–85 season.
 He spent nearly seven years at Bury, making 312 appearances, before being sold to Manchester City for £200,000 in 1990.
-He played for City for close to five seasons, including the opening season of the Premier League, before being sold on to Port Vale for £150,000 in August 1995.
+He played for City for close to five seasons, including the opening season of the Premier League, before being sold to Port Vale for £150,000 in August 1995.
 He played on the losing side in the 1996 Anglo-Italian Cup final and retired in May 1998.